TIM88-DOT/simple-solidity-boss-game/README.md

-# simple solidity boss game
+# dumb boss game on solidity